Staars/moisture_sensor_firmware/README.md

 # moisture_sensor_firmware
-firmware for chirp! and i2c-moisture-sensor
+This repo is only intended to conveniently create firmware.hex for chirp! and i2c-moisture-sensor.

+... to be continued ...